 If we are talking about the principles of the brain, then in the context of this article, the following points are of interest:

 - Beliefs can be a priori and acquired.

-- Any belief is trying to save itself.
+- Any belief tries to preserve itself.

 - The brain protects itself by defending beliefs.

 Beliefs can be innate.
-The well-known popularizer of neuroscience, Chris Frith, calls them a priori.
+Renowned neuroscience popularizer Chris Frith calls them a priori.
 We are born with them and cannot influence them in any way.
-So, the brain is convinced that the light always shines from above, and a person’s face can only be convex.
-Based on this, the British psychologist Richard Gregory developed a test for schizophrenia, called the “Charlie Chaplin Mask”.
+For example, the brain is convinced that light always shines from above and that a person’s face can only be convex.
+Based on this, British psychologist Richard Gregory developed a test for schizophrenia called the Charlie Chaplin Mask.

 What to do?

 The easiest way to live consciously and make decisions on your own, not at the behest of your brain, is to learn to tell him “no.” It is easier to agree with what he likes.
 However, you can’t call this process purposeful thinking.
 Refuting what the brain wants to adhere to can prevent it from forming beliefs (habits).